-In competing with larger organizations, many new and small firms are taking advantage of the level playing field which the internet offers by placing their business on the world wide web.
+In competing with larger organisations, many new and small firms are taking advantage of the Internet’s level playing field by placing their business on the World Wide Web.

 Set up Policies

 What do your policies need to cover in placing your business safely on the Internet?
 Your policy should include, but not be limited to:

 Create policies that require your staff to use strong passwords and not share their passwords with anyone.

 Your policies must insist that your staff learn to use secure passwords for signing into any website and keep your passwords safe.

 They must also avoid clicking on suspicious links.
 Your website must have an SSL certificate to enable you to use HTTPS in the address bar when you type your website URL.

 Take advantage of 2-step verifications or 2-Factor Authentication whenever available to protect your accounts.

 According to this article, select a solution that helps you keep tabs on mobile users and all your PCs and servers with a single console.
 Experts always recommend that you secure your internet connection, especially your wireless network, with a strong password too!